ordpool-space/cat21/README.md

 These queries are designed to filter transactions based the `nLockTime` set to `21`.

+The official indexer at https://backend.cat21.spaces uses the Blockchair API as a source of truth and enriches this information with sat ranges from the Ord API.

 ### CAT-21 Ecosystem

+* The official website is https://cat21.space
-* CAT-21 Mint Transactions are displayed on https://ordpool.space
+* CAT-21 Mint Transactions in the Mempool are displayed on https://ordpool.space  _(at launch date)_
+* Confirmed CAT-21 Mint Transactions are displayed on https://ordimint.com  _(at launch date)_
 * MORE LINKS WITH COMPATIBLE SERVICES HERE (PRs welcome!)